twodee/deskstop/README.md

 It has been tested on Macintosh OS X Yosemite, Windows 7, and Linux.
 But it doesn't work on Linux.
 The Robot class on Linux fails to correctly capture screenshots of transparent windows.
 See [JDK-6903034](http://bugs.java.com/view_bug.do?bug_id=6903034) and [JDK-7043455](http://bugs.java.com/view_bug.do?bug_id=7043455).

-Thanks to [Rob Camick](https://tips4java.wordpress.com/2009/09/13/resizing-components/) for sharing your component resizing/scaling utilities and [Elliot Kroo](http://elliot.kroo.net/software/java/GifSequenceWriter/) for sharing your `GifSequenceWriter`.
+Thank you, [Rob Camick](https://tips4java.wordpress.com/2009/09/13/resizing-components/), for sharing your component resizing/scaling utilities.
+Thank you, [Elliot Kroo](http://elliot.kroo.net/software/java/GifSequenceWriter/), for sharing your `GifSequenceWriter`.